When transitioning to a general data protection regulations (GDPR) help desk, you should look for software that:

-HelpSpot differs from other help desk providers because both versions of our help desk come with the same features and the same pricing — you only pay for the seats you need.
-Plus, both versions support mobile apps (iOS & Android).
+HelpSpot is one of the few help desk software on the market that is fully GDPR compliant because we offer an EU-hosted help desk and on-premise hosting options.
+And both versions of our help desk come with the same features (including data management tools) and pricing — you only pay for the seats you need.
+Plus, both versions are available via mobile app for iOS & Android.
 If your agents need to provide support out in the field, we have you covered.

 We strive to keep HelpSpot user-friendly, plus, our email management platform comes with advanced functionality that lets your agents: